admin-shell-io/aas-specs-api/CONTRIBUTING.md

 ## Merge into `main` Branch

-After the approval the pull request can be merged into the repository.
+After the approval, the pull request can be merged into the repository.
 This is done by one of the maintainers.
-Bugfixes might be collected together first and then be merged into one bugfix commit at once.
+Bugfixes might be collected together first and then be merged through one indivdual commit.
 Similarly, new features are first collected in defined minor/major release branches, and merged into the `main` at the time when the corresponding version of the specification is published.

 *Note:* Changes into external resources, e.g. Swaggerhub, are done by the members of the IDTA workstream immediatly after the indivdual PRs have been merged.
 The leading source is always the content of this repository.